Find out what you need to know before shopping at Vancouver Farmers Markets during the COVID-19 pandemic.

 Q: Are the markets open during COVID-19?

 A: Yes.
-All six of our summer markets are open as essential services during the COVID-19 pandemic.
-A full list of markets with date, time, and location info can be found on our homepage.
+All we have two winter farmers markets open as essential services during the COVID-19 pandemic – Riley Park(Saturdays) and Hastings Park (Sundays).
+A full list of our markets with date, time, and location info can be found on our homepage.